MasterAI-EAM/Darwin/README.md

 **DARWIN 1.5 Model Weights**
 Download the checkpoints of the Darwin 1.5-7B Weights from [onedrive](https://aigreendynamics-my.sharepoint.com/:f:/g/personal/yuwei_greendynamics_com_au/Evuc5Tl_Jb9LrbZLh1ydcnMBt87Tt69BogUQ35PO362ZUg?e=K08PEy).
+Note: For support tasks of two versions, please refer to Appendix G in [DARWIN 1.0 paper](https://arxiv.org/pdf/2308.13565) for DARWIN 1.0, and Appendix A in [DARWIN 1.5 paper](https://arxiv.org/pdf/2412.11970?) for DARWIN 1.5.
+DARWIN 1.5 has more support tasks than 1.0, and for both versions, you are also welcome to try other classification/regression tasks in zero-shot/few-shot ways.
+But only version 1.0 supports an inverse design task for organic solar cell.

 **[2024.02.15]** SOTA in MatBench by Material Projects: DARWIN is the SOTA model in experimental bandgap prediction tasks and metallic classification tasks, better than Fine-tuned GPT3.5 and dedicated ML models. https://matbench.materialsproject.org/Leaderboards%20Per-Task/matbench_v0.1_matbench_expt_gap/